 A pendant refers to an object suspended from something else.
 The name is derived from the French word pendre, which means “to hang.”
 Thus, when an ornament is allowed to hang freely from a necklace it forms a pendant.

-Some of the earliest documented pendants were worn to protect the wearer in talisman style or to bring good luck.
+Some of the earliest documented pendants were worn as talismans to protect the wearer or to bring good luck.
 Most ancient and modern cultures have their version of this type of necklace.
 Religious symbols such as the Christian cross and Jewish Star of David are also commonly found incorporated into pendant necklaces.

 09 of 11

 The name of this necklace actually translates to “river” in French and refers to the way it flows gracefully around the neck.
-The rivière is a short (usually 14-16 inches) necklace strung simply with a line of faceted gems or rhinestones, often graduating in size, and individually set.
+The rivière is a short (usually 14 to 16 inches) necklace.
+It is strung simply with a line of faceted gems or rhinestones, often graduating in size, and individually set.

 10 of 11